 First of all, we can begin to downsize our activities, so that we are not clogged with too much busy-ness.
 We need to make an effort at slowing down, so that we can concentrate on what is important in fulfilling Father’s plans for us.
 We must determine to turn off the music, the videos, the TV, and the social media, so that we can focus on fulfilling God’s Word.
 These are examples of the many voices and worldly influences that distract us, competing for our time and attention.

 In order to grow in our sensitivity to the internal whispers of the Holy Spirit, we must be diligent to notice the little thoughts and impressions we receive daily, and seriously consider them.
-If the impression is urging us to be in agreement with Yah’s Word, then we should be alert (sensitive) to this impression, and quickly begin to pray for insight and discernment.
+If the impression is a specific matter, urging us to be in agreement with Yah’s Word, then we should be alert (sensitive) to this impression, and quickly begin to pray for insight and discernment.

 One of the first things to consider is that our sensitivity to the leading of the Holy Spirit can grow only as we learn to be honest with ourselves, as Yahuwah requires of us:

 Yahuwah [LORD], who shall abide in thy tabernacle? who shall dwell in thy holy hill?
 He that walketh uprightly, and worketh righteousness, and speaketh the truth in his heart (Psalms 15:1-2).

 Behold, thou [Yahuwah] desirest truth in the inward parts (Psalms 51:6a).

 These and many other Scripture passages teach us that Father is very interested in our commitment to maintain our inner honesty and unselfish motives.
 As we cultivate a growing sensitivity to our inner honesty and to small thoughts and impressions, we become more aware of any uneasiness we might have.

 Tip #3: Begin to learn what our duties are, and be diligent to fulfill our duties.